hsnucnmc/winter-2022/PKI.md

 We can use `openssl s_client -connect sirius.cnmc.tw:465` to connect to the server.

-If the mail server SMTPS is working, you can see the message like `220 sirius.cnmc.tw ESMTP Postfix`, and then it will wait you to enter some commands such as `AUTH LOGIN`, which means that we can start debugging.
+If the mail server SMTPS is working, you can see a message like `220 sirius.cnmc.tw ESMTP Postfix`, and then we can start debugging.

-Besides the `220` message, you will see some SSL/TLS information such as server certificate, TLS version and so on.
+Besides `220` message, you will see some SSL/TLS information such as server certificate, TLS version and so on.

 <!--